Nichii/ZenToolset/README.md

 ## Requirements
 - Scripts should work for Unity 5 and above
-- For contributing, you must use Unity 2018.4.0f1 and above
+- For contributing, you must only use Unity 2018.4.0f1